usethesource/rascal/src/org/rascalmpl/courses/Rascal/Expressions/Values/Boolean/All/All.md

 ---
-title: "Boolean All"
+title: Boolean All
-keywords: "all"
+keywords:
+  - all

 ---

 #### Synopsis